roberthenley/flutter_development_roadmap/index.md

   Internationalization is covered in the [Flutter docs](https://flutter.dev/docs/development/accessibility-and-localization/internationalization).

-  Digital accessibility for the disabled is a large topic in itself, but it's both the right thing to do and a legal requirement for apps in major markets.
+  Digital accessibility for the people with disabilities is a large topic in itself, but it's both the right thing to do and a legal requirement for apps in major markets.
 Accessibility is most often taught for the web; start with this [W3C introductory course](https://www.edx.org/course/web-accessibility-introduction) for background, then apply what you've learned using these [Flutter docs](https://flutter.dev/docs/development/accessibility-and-localization/accessibility).
 This list of [accessibility guideline suggestions](https://theappbusiness.github.io/accessibility-guidelines/) may help, as it includes guidance for Flutter, but it's incomplete.

 * **Advanced Dart**